iobroker-community-adapters/ioBroker.fhem/README.md

 - RGB: If RGB exists in *PossibleSets* and in *Readings* it will be combined into one state that can be read and written.
 Values like ```#234567``` will be automatically converted to ```234567```.
 - on off state: If **on** and **off** exist in *PossibleSets* and **state** in *Readings*, it will be combined into on state under name **state**.
 It can be controlled with true and false and commands will be changed to ```set DEVICE on``` and ```set DEVICE off```.

+## Features and Usage

+* If room "ioBroker" exist in FHEM, only this objects will be synchronized
+* After synchronization FHEM unused Objects will be automatically deleted.
+* Internals like TYPE, NAME, PORT, manufacturername, modelid, swversion will be synchronized (role=value.xxx)
+* Attributes like alias, disable, comment will be synchronized and it is possible to edit Attributes in ioBroker. (role=state.xxx)
+* Set role and other during synchronization
+  * Readings xxx with any PossibleSets will be set role=state.xxx
+  * Readings xxx without PossibleSets will be set role=value.xxx
+  * Readings xxx with PossibleSets "noArg" will be set role=button
+  * Readings xxx with PossibleSets "slider" will be set role=level.xxx, min=slider(min), max=slider(max)
+  * Readings "desired-temp" will be set role=level.temperature, min=5, max=35, unit=°C .
+  * Readings "pct, brightness,dim" will be set role=level.dim, min=0, max=100, unit=%
+  * Readings "Volume, volume, GroupVolume" will be set role=level.volume, min=0, max=100, unit=%
+* SmartName for Cloud Adapter will be set automatically with alias or name (only fhem.0 and objects with role = level.temperature, level.dim, level.volume)

 ## Changelog
 #### 0.5.0 (2018-04-29)
 * (LausiD) Several fixes and changes